tldr-pages/tldr/pages/common/timetrap.md

 # timetrap

-> Timetrap is a simple command line time tracker written in ruby.
+> Simple command-line time tracker written in Ruby.
 > More information: <https://github.com/samg/timetrap>.

 - Create the new timesheet: